DangD96/SeleniumE2E/README.md

     * DJD Chrome Run
     * DJD Edge Run
     * DJD Firefox Run
-> **Note**: `BaseTest.getSetupProperties()` also retrieves an "env" property.
-If you run tests locally, this property does not need to be included in the Maven run configuration.
-> However, I also set up this repository to run remotely via GitHub Actions.
-When running remotely, the "env" property must be set to "PRD" to make the tests run on headless browsers.
-> This is because GitHub's Runners are headless environments.
-For more info about this, refer to the **Continuous Integration (CI) with GitHub Actions** section below.

 # Continuous Integration (CI) with GitHub Actions
-I configured this repository to run via GitHub Actions as well so we can get some Continuous Integration.
+I configured this repository to run via GitHub Actions as well.
 This is controlled by the [.github/workflows/actions.yml](https://github.com/DangD96/SeleniumE2E/blob/master/.github/workflows/actions.yml) file.

 With GitHub Actions CI:
 * Tests can be triggered to run upon pushing to or merging to the master branch with changes to files under specific directories.